Welcome To Mount Olive Church of Christ

-Mount Olive Church of Christ is a nondenominational and independent ministry and is entirely based upon the teachings of the inspired writings of the Holy Bible.
+Mount Olive Church of Christ is a nondenominational ministry and is entirely based upon the teachings of the inspired writings of the Holy Bible.
 We will follow no additional or man-made doctrines.
 We believe in the one True Church that Jesus spoke of in the Bible; that all Disciples of Christ are unified in the Body of Christ.
 (The Church that Jesus began).

 Then Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 Matthew 16:24

 Belief in the Bible

 The sole basis of our belief is the Bible, composed of the 66 books of the Old and New Testament.
 At Mount Olive Church of Christ we believe that the Scriptures in its entirety originated with God and that it was given through the instrumentality of chosen men.
 Scripture thus at one time speaks with the authority of God and reflects the backgrounds, styles, and vocabularies of the human authors.
 We hold that the Scriptures are infallible and inerrant in the original manuscripts.
 They are the unique, full, and final authority on all matters of faith and practice, and there are no other writings similarly inspired by God.